Exmouth: History

 In 1240, an area known as Pratteshuthe (meaning Pratt’s landing place) was sold to the mayor and citizens of Exeter.
-This was the site of the estuary’s ferry dock.
+This spot was where the estuary’s ferry dock was located.
 Over time, the name changed to Pratteshide, and later became known as Mona Island.
 Today, the site is marked by a seating area outside the Glenorchy United Reformed Church, near the Magnolia Shopping Centre.

 For many years, trade through the port was limited—partly because of shallow waters near the quay, but mostly because the city of Exeter owned the dock and controlled all traffic on the estuary.
 The roads in and out of the area were in poor condition and only occasionally repaired by the parishes they passed through.
 A more permanent dock was built in 1825, replacing a series of earlier, likely seasonal, docks first seen on maps from 1576 marked as "The Docke".
 New docks, designed by Eugenius Birch, opened in 1868, and a short railway line connected them to the goods yard.
 A lively community of around 125 chalets once stood near the docks along the shoreline, but these were later replaced by the Exmouth Quay residential marina.

 In earlier times, people found it difficult to settle in the estuary area because of the harsh, exposed conditions.
 Instead, settlements were more permanent in the more sheltered rural areas nearby.
 Exmouth started to grow in the 13th century.
 The land was owned by Morin Uppehille, who gave part of it to a man called John the Miller.
 John built a windmill on the exposed headland, where he made a living helped by the strong south-west winds.
 A small cluster of farms, the ferry dock, and the windmill eventually developed into what we now know as Exmouth.

 Sir Walter Raleigh (born 1544) began several of his sea voyages from Exmouth Harbour.

 In the mid-17th century, the area was attacked by so-called "Turkish pirates" (actually Algerian corsairs), who raided the coasts of Devon and Cornwall.
-They targeted ships and attempted to capture sailors and villagers to sell as slaves in North Africa.
+They targeted ships and tried to capture sailors and villagers to sell as slaves in North Africa.

 The town became more established in the 18th century and is considered the oldest seaside resort in Devon.
 With travel to mainland Europe disrupted by the troubles in France, visitors came for the sea views and the popular salt waters, believed to have healing properties.
 Exmouth gained a reputation as a place where wealthy people went to improve their health.
 Notable visitors included Lady Byron and her daughter Ada Lovelace.
 Lady Nelson, the estranged wife of Lord Nelson, also lived in Exmouth and is buried in Littleham Churchyard.